BluevaDevelopment/BlueArcade_SpeedBuilders/README.md

 - `/baa game [arena_id] speed_builders plot build_area set [plot_id]` — Save or redefine the build area for that exact plot.
 - `/baa game [arena_id] speed_builders plot build_area remove [plot_id]` — Remove the build area assigned to that plot.

-Legacy aliases still work, but the plot-scoped command above is the recommended setup path.

 **Example workflow:**
 1. `/baa stick` — Get the selection tool.
 2. Select corner 1 and corner 2 of the first plot/island.